Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: R o S y R a : Rotating Synchrotron Radiation RoSyRa: Rotating Synchrotron Radiation

 The code leverages OpenMP for parallel execution, distributing independent calculations for different quantum numbers across multiple processor cores to accelerate the computation.

-We explored the RoSyRa photon emission for a range of parameters relevant to heavy-ion collisions while keeping $\Omega < \sqrt{|q_f eB|}$, which is the relatively slow rotation regime and the validity condition for Eq.~(\ref{eq:FinalResult}), specifically:
+We explored the RoSyRa photon emission for a range of parameters relevant to heavy-ion collisions while keeping $\Omega < \sqrt{|q_f eB|}$, which is the relatively slow rotation regime and the validity condition for Eq.~(\ref{eq:FinalResult}), specifically,

 For a fixed quark flavor the quark mass in Eq.~(\ref{eq:FinalResult}) is given by the sum of the current mass of the quark $M_{f0}$ and the thermal mass set to the temperature of the plasma $M_T=T$.
-We considered different quark flavors, namely $u$, $d$, $s$ and $c$, to study the effect of the current mass $M_{f0}$, which is set respectively to: 2.16, 4.7, 93.5 and 1273 MeV.
+We considered different quark flavors, namely $u$, $d$, $s$, and $c$, to study the effect of the current mass $M_{f0}$, which is set respectively to: 2.16, 4.7, 93.5, and 1273 MeV.
 When it is not specifically stated, the results are obtained by summing the contributions of all these flavors, even though $\bar{u}$ and $d$ quarks are the only relevant ones.
 To represent heavy-ion collisions, the angular velocity vector and the magnetic field vector point in the same direction, implying that the radiation from negative charges is enhanced and the radiation from positive charges is suppressed.
 We verified numerically that the suppression is large enough that the radiation from positive charges can be neglected.
 As explained in Sec.~\ref{sec:ByPlasma}, see Eq.~(\ref{eq:PosAndNeg}), the radiation from positive charges is actually calculated flipping the sign of $\Omega$, yielding the same result.

-The angular average rate $\langle \D R/\D^2k_T \D y \rangle$ and the $v_2$ coefficient at mid-rapidity are obtained using Eqs.~(\ref{eq:RIntegral}) and~(\ref{eq:v2Integral}) with numerical integration, specifically the trapezoidal rule, with $10$ points for $\theta\in[0,\,\pi/2]$.
+The angular average rate $\langle \D R/\D^2k_T \D y \rangle$ and the $v_2$ coefficient at midrapidity are obtained using Eqs.~(\ref{eq:RIntegral}) and~(\ref{eq:v2Integral}) with numerical integration, specifically the trapezoidal rule, with ten points for $\theta\in[0,\,\pi/2]$.
 We verified for a few cases that the results are not significantly affected if the number of points is increased up to $1000$.